 Supergirl: (hits him with a pillow) Idiot.
 Another hero in a costume.

 - The story "JLA: World Without Grownups": Superboy, Impulse, and Robin are put into simulations that mimic their deepest fears.
 Superboy faces off with Metallo, Impulse faces Nazi dinosaurs and Gorilla Grodd, and Robin is faced with a combination of Hannibal Lecter and The Joker.
 Robin figures out that they need to switch off since the simulations are geared to defeat each of them.
 Thus, Superboy beats Grodd while Robin beats Metallo.
 Robin then belatedly realizes that he left Impulse with the Hannibal-Joker...only to find that Impulse managed to drive the Hannibal-Joker crazy by asking him "Why?" over and over again!

-- I never thought I'd see the day when Pokemon appear in comic books other than manga.
+- You bet you'd never see the day when Pokemon appear in comic books other than manga.
 Well, here it is!◊

 "Yes, perhaps this is a warrior's game..."

 - In Batman (issue 621) the conversation about steak: